Save time and money by stocking the most important food essentials! Learn how to stock pantry staples on a budget, plus ideas for a grocery list.

 - Stocking up provides the opportunity to buy in bulk.

-Having certain items ready for use in your pantry can not only save you time but also money.
+Having certain pantry staples ready for use in your pantry can not only save you time but also money.

 The point of planning a meal isn’t to show off our culinary skills.
 The purpose of making a meal is to fuel our bodies with good food.
-If you stock your pantry well, you’ll be able to do that at every meal.
+If you stock your pantry with cooking essentials, you’ll be able to do that at every meal.

-Consider your basic pantry essentials (this could look different for you, but here is what I always have on hand):
+Consider your basic food essentials (this could look different for you, but here are 9 categories I always have on hand):

-- Whole grains, like quinoa, pasta, rice, oatmeal, etc. (Before you stock up, make sure to have proper storage for your grains to prevent infestations.)
+- Whole Grains.
+Items like quinoa, pasta, white rice, brown rice, barley, whole wheat berries, and oatmeal fit in this category.
+Before you stock up, make sure to have proper storage for your grains to prevent infestations.

-- Oils and vinegar.
-I like to keep a good supply of olive and coconut oil.
-Vinegar is a must too!
-Here’s how you can make your own apple cider vinegar.
+- Oils and Vinegars.
+I like to keep a good supply of extra-virgin olive oil, avocado oil, and coconut oil.
+Vinegar is a must, too, especially for making your own salad dressing.
+Apple cider vinegar is my go-to but I also keep rice vinegar and red wine vinegar on hand.

-- Spices & seasonings.
-Basic seasonings like salt, pepper, paprika, garlic powder, and so on.
-I like to make my own spice blends and have these on hand for marinating meat or making delicious homemade dressings.
+- Spices and Seasonings.
+Basic seasonings like salt, black pepper, paprika, garlic powder, cumin, cinnamon, nutmeg, cloves, ginger, chili powder, kosher salt, and so on have a fairly long shelf life.
+Dried herbs like oregano, bay leaf, thyme, and sage are a must too.
+I like to make my own spice blends and have these on hand, especially Homemade Taco Seasoning.
+Spices add flavor for marinating meat or making delicious homemade dressings.

-- Baking essentials.
-Baking soda, baking powder, flour, sugar, cornstarch, vanilla extract (here’s how to make it homemade), etc.
+- Baking Pantry Essentials.
+Baking soda, baking powder, flour, sugar, yeast, cornstarch, chocolate chips, and vanilla extract (here’s how to make it homemade) are some pantry staples I always have on hand.

-- Beans.
-I keep a good stock of my favorite dried beans for making in the Instant Pot or slow cooker.
+- Dried Beans.
+I keep a good stock of my favorite dried beans and lintels for making in the Instant Pot or slow cooker.
+Dried beans are cheaper than canned beans.

-- Stock and broth.
+- Stock and Broth.
 Both are fantastic for recipes.
-I make my stock homemade in the Instant Pot.
+I make my chicken stock homemade in the Instant Pot and store it in the freezer.

-- Canned goods.
-Whether you like to can food yourself or you use pre-canned items, it’s always good to have some canned goods in your pantry.
+- Canned Goods.
+Whether you like to can food yourself or you use items like canned tuna or canned corn, it’s always good to have some canned goods in your pantry.
+Soups and tomato sauces are good too if you can find some with clean ingredients.

 - Honey.
 Being on a real food journey, I’ve found that switching sugar for honey in many recipes works and is much better for you!
 I always keep a good supply in my pantry.

 - Vegetables.
 We almost always buy carrots, onions, and potatoes in bulk.
-When I’m cooking dinner, I know my vegetable options: carrots, onions, and potatoes!
+When I’m cooking dinner, I know my bare minimum veggies options: carrots, onions, and potatoes!

 Here are just a few examples of how we save by buying in bulk:

-- Cashews are $5.99/lb when you buy them in bulk from Costco, compared to $7.99/lb from other places when you buy smaller portions at a time.
+- Cashew nuts are $5.99/lb when you buy them in bulk from Costco, compared to $7.99/lb from other places when you buy smaller portions at a time.
 Savings = $4.99.

 - Bob’s Red Mill rolled oats are $10.48 from Amazon for a total of 128 ounces.
 You can get the same rolled oats from Walmart for $8.80, but you only get 64 ounces – half as much!
 Savings = $7.12